Survey on Causal-based Machine Learning Fairness Notions: Introduction

-Causal-based fairness notions differ from the previous statistical fairness approaches in that they are not totally based on data but consider additional knowledge about the structure of the world, in the form of a causal model.
-This additional knowledge helps us understand how data is generated in the first place and how changes in variables propagate in a system.
+Various causal-based fairness notions have been recently proposed to tackle the problem of fairness through causal inference lenses.
+These include total effect~\cite{pearl2009causality}, counterfactual fairness~\cite{kusner2017counterfactual}, counterfactual effects~\cite{zhang2018fairness}, interventional fairness~\cite{salimi2019interventional}, etc. These notions differ from statistical fairness approaches in that they are not totally based on data but consider additional knowledge about the structure of the world, in the form of a causal model.
+This additional knowledge helps to understand how data is generated in the first place and how changes in variables propagate in a system.
 Most of these fairness notions are defined in terms of non-observable quantities such as interventions (to simulate random experiments) and counterfactuals (which consider other hypothetical worlds, in addition to the actual world).
-Such quantities cannot be always uniquely computed from observational data.
-This problem is known as identifiability and hinders significantly the usefulness of causal-based notions in practical scenarios.
+Such quantities cannot be always uniquely computed from observational data which hinders significantly the applicability of causal-based notions in practical scenarios.
+Each one of the two main causal frameworks in the literature, namely, structural causal model (SCM) with causal graphs~\cite{pearl2009causality} and potential outcome~\cite{rubin2015book}, use a different approach to compute/estimate the causal quantities using observational data.
+The SCM framework relies mainly on the identifiability criterion~\cite{shpitser2006identification} to generate an expression for the causal quantity based only on observable probabilities.
+If the identifiability criterion is not satisfied, the causal quantity can not be computed using the available observable data.
+In such case, as an alternative, if the complete structure of the causal model is available, it is possible to estimate the distribution of the latent variables $U$ and consequently generate an estimation of the counterfactual outcomes~\cite{kusner2017counterfactual}.
+In the potential outcome framework, causal quantities are approximated using several estimation techniques (e.g., matching, re-weighting, etc.)~\cite{guo2020survey}.